Introduction to PHP Conditional statements

 statement when the condition is based on a variable that could take on many possible values.
 Instead, useif-else

-statements or an array of callbacks.Use the
+statements or an array of callbacks.For many values, consider:

 break